Xevithirus/interview-bot/README.md

 * 📝 Auto-scrolling chat window records the dialogue.
 * 🏁 After the 6th reply the bot outputs a strengths / weaknesses summary and a hire / no-hire verdict.

-The UI and codebase are intentionally minimal (no TypeScript or CSS frameworks) so you can extend them however you like.
+The UI and codebase are intentionally minimal to extend them however you like.

 ---